Alice Ginnell: Biography

 Ginnell was born Mary Alice King to James and Georgina King in Kilbride House, Gaybrook near Mullingar, County Westmeath in 1882.
 She got her education from the Loreto Convent boarding school in Navan, County Meath.
 Ginnell was the second wife of Laurence Ginnell and married him on 30 January 1902 in Rochfortbridge, County Westmeath.
 She was active in politics and friends with Constance Markievicz and Maud Gonne.

 In 1903 the couple lived in France for a time, on the run due to Laurence Ginnell's political activities.
 Her husband was the Irish Parliamentary Party MP for Westmeath North which brought the couple to London where Ginnell became a member of the local branch of Cumann na mBan.
 She was also a member of Sinn Féin.
-Her husband was the Irish Parliamentary Party MP for Westmeath North which brought the couple to London.
 After the Easter Rising in 1916 Ginnell collected information about prisoners in Lewes and Aylesbury gaols which was used in propaganda and promotion.
 Ginnell also worked for the Irish National Relief Fund with Art O'Brien.
 She visited the women using the name "Mrs Jones" as a cover, She later traveled to the US under the same name.
 While they lived in London, Ginnell also worked as a translator.
 Up to 1916 she was working for the brokerage firm Lockie, Pemberton and Co.